jundalisay/spblist/content/en/superphysics/principles/chapter-07e.md

 The Cartesian Relationality of the data is the impartial aspect of the machine learning.

-This is why we call the AI of Superphysics as ISAIAH which stands for the `Impartial Spectator Automated Intelligence Aggregation Hub`:
+This is why we call the `ANI` of Superphysics as `ISAIAH` which stands for the `Impartial Spectator Automated Intelligence Aggregation Hub`:

 Acronym | Description
 --- | ---
-Impartial Spectator (IS-) | The AI must be impartial and free from human bias Automated Intelligence (-AI-) | The AI automates the pattern-finding Aggregation Hub (-AH) | The AI aggregates all data
+Impartial Spectator (IS-) | The ANI must be impartial and free from human bias Automated Intelligence (-AI-) | The ANI automates the pattern-finding Aggregation Hub (-AH) | The ANI aggregates all data

 <!-- Humans have no capacity to create organic beings since only the aethereal Supreme can do so.